juliangruber/_resume/README.md

 # resume

-this is the notable creative stuff I've done
+this is the notable creative stuff I've done (might not be up-to-date)

 ## 2012